binliu-base/T2P4-CarND-Controls-PID/README.md

 ## Discussion

-This is a fun project, Which surprised me how simple and powerful a one line equation can help us smoothly drive the car in the simulator.
-This is an initial version of PID controller, We may add automated PID parameters tuning and Speed PID controller features in the real world.
+This is a fun project that surprise me how simple and powerful a one line equation can help us smoothly drive the car in the simulator.
+This is an initial version of PID controller, We may need add automated PID parameters tuning and Speed PID controller features in the real world.